Welcome to After Care. This is where we will show you how to take care and manage your new curtains and blinds after we have installed them.

 4. How to avoid color fading?

 Color fading can be caused by different factors, such as sunlight, humidity, improper washing approaches.
-In order to extend its lifespan, regular vacuuming but also avoid direct sunlight and use sun filters to block the UV.
+In order to extend its lifespan, regular vacuuming but also avoid direct sunlight and use sun filters to block the UV Rays.
 One of the most effective ways in which to reduce UV damage to your interior soft furnishings is the use of a quality curtain lining.
 The fiber most resilient to sunlight damage is acrylic, followed very closely by polyester.
-Of natural fibers, cotton and linen have quite good sun resistance with quality dye stuff, much more than say Silk.
+Of natural fibers, cotton and linen have quite good sun resistance with quality dye stuff, much more than silk.
 But the best fiber type in high sun environments is definitely solution dyed acrylic, olefin or polyolefin.

 - Gently dust your curtains on a regular basis